FelipeBarretoB/ecommerce-kubernetes-manifest/README.md

 # ecommerce-kubernetes-manifest

-This repository contains all the Kubernetes deployment and service manifests for the containers that make up the ecommerce application.
+This repository contains all the Kubernetes deployment and service manifests for the containers that make up the ecommerce application, you can find the main file of this project [here](https://github.com/FelipeBarretoB/ecommerce-microservice-backend-app).
 Each service is organized in its own directory with corresponding `deployment.yml` and `service.yml` files.
+Some also include additional configuration files such as persistent volume claims for databases, sonar and jenkins.

 ## Services